NethermindEth/Forta-Agents/README.md

 - **Gnosis Safe admin changes**: Detect transactions that emits gnosis safe events of admin or threshold changes.
 - **Initialize**: Detects if the intialize function is called multiple times.
 - **Hight Flash Loan Value**: Detects if a flash loan with huge amount is used.
+- **Possible locked NFTs**: Detect transactions that may lock an NFT in a contract.